nvhuu99/order-system-cicd/.docs/tasks/loki_persistent_volume.md

 1. The querier passes the query to all ingesters for *in-memory* data.
 2. The querier lazily loads data *from the backing store* and runs the query against it if ingesters returned no or insufficient data.

+### Replication:

+- Loki use Memberlist (created by HashiCorp) to keep track of nodes.
+- Loki replicates data by having distributors send each log stream to multiple ingesters, based on a configurable replication factor.
+The ingesters process the data, and if a write to storage is successful on a quorum of instances.

 ### Configuration:

 - **Ingester:** need PVC for WAL.